 5. Donate blood.

 Most of these are lofty goals, but when I leave South Korea I’m ready to create a whole new life in an entirely different environment.
-Buuuuut, in the meantime, cheers to another year of learning from mistakes, working hard, and being a goal-achieving-bad-ass-bitch-who-will-never-be-too-old-to-eat-peanut-butter-with-her-fingers-out-of-the-jar.
+In the meantime, cheers to another year of learning from mistakes, working hard, and being a goal-achieving-bad-ass-bitch-who-will-never-be-too-old-to-eat-peanut-butter-with-her-fingers-out-of-the-jar.

-Below is a photo from this morning featuring my co-teachers and I. They were waiting for me to arrive so they could surprise me with a cake, but I rolled in late with a $6 latte in hand.
+Below is a photo from this morning featuring my co-teachers and I. They were waiting for me to arrive so they could surprise me with a cake but I rolled in just as the bell rang with a $6 latte in hand.
 Heh heh.